department-of-veterans-affairs/vets-design-system-documentation/src/_experimental-design/expandable-alert.md

 When an alert box is too visually prominent and additional information needs to be communicated without leaving the page.

 ## Description
-Mobile friendly expandable alerts combine the Additional Info component within Background Color Only alert color schemes, and include an icon.
+Mobile friendly expandable alerts combine the Additional Info component within Background Color Only alert color schemes, and includes an icon.

 ### Example: